SSWConsulting/SSW.People.Profiles/Jason-Taylor/Jason-Taylor.md

 category: "Developers"
 role: "Solution Architect"
-qualifications: "Master of IT (Software Architecture), MCSD"
+qualifications: "Master of IT (Software Architecture), Grad Cert of Applied Science (IT), MCSD: Web Applications"

 quote: "Make everything as simple as possible, but not simpler. -Albert Einstein"
 ---